-Multiple Imputation, based on Gibbs sampling and Hot deck methodology were used to impute missing values.
-With these methods, five imputed values based on different random draws are provided to the user for each missing value, resulting in five copies of the complete dataset.
+Multiple Imputation, based on Gibbs sampling was used to impute missing values.
+With this method, five imputed values based on different random draws are provided to the user for each missing value, resulting in five copies of the complete dataset.
 Gibbs sampling is an iterative Markov procedure of successive simulation of the distribution of variables conditioned on both observed data and distributions of variables previously simulated in the same iteration.
 The model imputes each missing observation using a maximal set of covariates (from the list determined by the user) from the appropriate subpopulation.
 For example, in the imputation of the value of bonds, only households that have bonds are considered.
-Hot-deck imputation is where a missing value is imputed form a randomly selected similar record.

 The level of item non-response for certain variables was: